maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_26.jpg)

-Fill-in the form, and give the user the specific access you'd like him to have :
+Fill in the form, and give the user the specific access you'd like him to have :

 ![image](https://maelfabien.github.io/assets/images/ela_27.jpg)